 These requirements will govern the amount of contamination to which welders may be exposed:

-- Number of welders in the room.
+- The number of welders in the room.

 - Possible development of hazardous fumes, gases, or dust according to the metals involved.

-to meet the equivalent requirements of this section.
+In specific cases, there are other factors involved in which respirator protective devices (ventilation) should be provided to meet the equivalent requirements of this section.
 They include: